How Much Does a Surety Bond Cost?

 #2: Partner With a Strong Surety Company

 Make sure you get your surety bond from a surety company that's financially strong and meets all of the requirements of the obligee.
 If you get your bond from a surety company that neglects to meet common requirements, e.g. having the necessary financial strength rating by a financial rating company such as A.M.
 Best, or being licensed to write bonds in your state, your bond will be rejected forcing you to purchase a new one with no refund.
-When working with a bond agency, always ask if the surety company writing your bond meets the requirements of the obligee (hint: only good bond agencies work with financially sound surety companies that meet all necessary requirements, and have direct access to them which cuts out unnecessary middle-men.
+When working with a bond agency, always ask if the surety company writing your bond meets the requirements of the obligee.
+We only work with financially sound surety companies that meet all necessary requirements, and have direct access to them which cuts out unnecessary middle-men.
 You can also learn how to find the right bond company for you.

 #3: Turnaround Time on Your Surety Bond

 Depending on who you work with, getting your surety bond can be a long and painstaking process requiring you to submit dozens of pages of your financial and company information.
 However, there are companies that streamline the process by allowing you to apply, pay and print your bond online.